Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

-ttt_vampire_enabled                         0       // Whether or not the vampire should spawn ttt_quack_enabled                           0       // Whether or not the quack should spawn ttt_parasite_enabled                        0       // Whether or not the parasite should spawn ttt_glitch_enabled                          0       // Whether or not the glitch should spawn ttt_phantom_enabled                         0       // Whether or not the phantom should spawn ttt_revenger_enabled                        0       // Whether or not the revenger should spawn
+ttt_vampire_enabled                         0       // Whether or not the vampire should spawn ttt_quack_enabled                           0       // Whether or not the quack should spawn ttt_parasite_enabled                        0       // Whether or not the parasite should spawn ttt_informant_enabled                       0       // Whether or not the informant should spawn ttt_glitch_enabled                          0       // Whether or not the glitch should spawn ttt_phantom_enabled                         0       // Whether or not the phantom should spawn ttt_revenger_enabled                        0       // Whether or not the revenger should spawn